farhadnowzari/nodejs-university/README.md

 This command will have your database updated and will generate the prisma client under `generated/prisma` for you.

+Now, go on and download your own `keycloak.json` as described in the video and put it in the root directory.

 If everything up to this point ran fine, you should be able to `yarn dev` the project and test it out.